zalando/postgres-operator/docs/administrator.md

 The operator will create a `nodeAffinity` on the pods.
 This makes the `node_readiness_label` option the global configuration for defining node affinities for all Postgres clusters.
-You can have both, cluster-specific and global affinity, defined and they will get merged on the pods (AND condition).
+You can have both, cluster-specific and global affinity, defined and they will get merged on the pods.
+If `node_readiness_label_merge` is configured to `"AND"` the node readiness affinity will end up under the same `matchExpressions` section(s) from the manifest affinity.

 ```yaml
   affinity: